 Another nice feature is the keyboard lighting, which on the one hand can be regulated, but on the other hand is also switched on and off by proximity sensors.
 If you move your hands away from the keyboard, the lighting is dimmed.
 If you come closer with your hands, the keyboard light switches on again.

 However, the keyboard backlight is a feature that severely limits the Logitech Craft's battery life.
 While you can work with the Craft for several weeks without using the lighting, if you use it daily with the keyboard lighting switched on, a red battery LED informs you to charge the keyboard after about seven days.

-However, the charging process is not a problem, as you can continue typing them while charging without restrictions and you can use any USB-C cable to charge them.
+However, the charging process is not a problem as you can continue typing while charging without restrictions and you can type any you like USB-C cable can use to load them.

 The pairing of the devices works by holding down the device buttons 1, 2 or 3 for a few seconds.
 Then an LED in the key signals that the keyboard is in pairing mode.
 Now look for the Logitech Craft in the corresponding counter device in the Bluetooth menu and connect it.
 The connection must be confirmed by entering a numerical code, which the other device specifies.

 As already mentioned, I run the Logitech Craft on my MacBook Pro and on an iPad Pro.
 Since I like to watch a film on the iPad while working, switching here and there is helpful to pause the film, change the volume or answer a short night on the iPad.